Zhroyn/MyNotes/Notes/Language/Python/OpenCVnote.md

                         neighborhood will be mixed together.
     @param sigmaSpace : Filter sigma in the coordinate space.
-A larger value of the parameter means that farther pixels will influence each other When d>0, it specifies the neighborhood size regardless of sigmaSpace.
+A larger value of the parameter means that farther pixels will influence each other.
+When d>0, it specifies the neighborhood size regardless of sigmaSpace.
 Otherwise d is proportional to sigmaSpace.
     @param borderType : border mode used to extrapolate pixels outside of image.